Thomas Thistlewood: Family and death

 Burnard also suggests that Jamaica was very different from the colony of Virginia where the political offices such as vestrymen and justices of the peace tended to be dominated by wealthier planters.
 Jamaica did not have as many wealthy whites to fill such offices and thus had to draw on the services of white men with average wealth like Thistlewood.
-Because of the relative scarcity of whites, says Burnard, Jamaica experienced a greater spirit of white independence, pride, and white egalitarianism in comparison to other European colonies in the Americas.
+Because of the relative scarcity of whites, says Burnard, Jamaica experienced a greater spirit of white independence, pride and egalitarianism in comparison to other European colonies in the Americas.
 Working-class white men behaved as if they were the equal of the wealthiest white planters, in stark contrast with the class system entrenched in Britain.

 In 1784, Thistlewood became so ill that he had difficulty writing in his diary.
 He never returned to England, dying at Breadnut Island in November 1786.
 Thistlewood called Phibbah his "wife" in the will that freed her.
 William Tomlinson, acting on behalf of Thistlewood's estate, paid Cope £80 to free her on 26 November 1792.
 When Thistlewood died at the age of 65, his estate of £3,000 and 34 slaves was rather modest by Jamaican standards, but quite substantial compared to those in other British colonies.

 Legacy

 In the late 1970s, the Jamaican historian Douglas G. Hall learned that a 37-volume diary by a slave owner from his home parish of Westmoreland Parish was being kept at the Lincolnshire Archives in England, and traveled there to read them.
 This turned out to be the highly revealing diary of Thistlewood.
-Hall published In Miserable Slavery: Thomas Thistlewood in Jamaica, 1750-86 in 1989, which provided a wealth of detail on the historical events Thistlewood experienced as well as his own practices as an enslaver.
+Hall published In Miserable Slavery: Thomas Thistlewood in Jamaica, 1750-86 in 1989, which provided a wealth of detail on the historical events that Thistlewood experienced and his own practices as an enslaver.
 Trevor Burnard supplied additional context with Mastery, Tyranny, and Desire: Thomas Thistlewood and His Slaves in the Anglo-Jamaican World in 2008.
 In 2011, Thistlewood's diaries were purchased by the Beinecke Rare Book & Manuscript Library, Yale University.
 They are now available online.